Terry Wahls

-Terry Lynn Wahls (born November 9, 1955) is a physician who was an assistant chief of staff at Iowa City Veterans Administration Health Care and is a clinical professor of medicine at the University of Iowa.
+Terry Lynn Wahls (born November 9, 1955) is an American physician and paleo diet advocate.
+She was an assistant chief of staff at Iowa City Veterans Administration Health Care and is a clinical professor of medicine at the University of Iowa.
 She has a private practice and conducts clinical trials.
 She was diagnosed with a chronic progressive neurological disorder and secondary progressive multiple sclerosis.
+Wahls is a promoter of functional medicine.

 Professional positions

 In 2000 Wahls moved to Iowa City, Iowa, to become the associate chief of staff for ambulatory care at the Veterans Administration (VA) Iowa City Medical Center and associate professor of medicine in the college of medicine at the University of Iowa.
 In that same year, Wahls was diagnosed with relapsing remitting multiple sclerosis (MS) that progressed to a stage where she was using a wheelchair and on the verge of being unable to continue practicing medicine.

 Terry and her partner, Jackie Reger, have two children, Zach and Zebby.